 If you are not already familiar with container shipping, the following nuggets of information will help put the scale of our industry in perspective.

-- The number of fully cellular container ships operating today stands at about 5,222 ships with a combined capacity of about 21.5 million TEUS (as of April 2018).
+- The number of fully cellular container ships operating today stands at about 5,461 ships with a combined capacity of about 24.6 million TEUs (as of August 2021).

 - The carrying capacity of today’s largest container vessels is equivalent to no less than a 44 miles long freight train.

 - A large container ship engine has about 1,250 times more power than a family car and is similar in size to a typical six-story building.

 - Standard containers measure 20 ft or 40 ft in length, the first of these providing the industry's standard capacity measurement 'TEU' (Twenty-foot Equivalent Unit).

 - The simple 'dry van' container is estimated to account for about 90% of all containers, but there are various types catering for particular kinds of cargo.
 'High cube' containers offer greater height, while other designs include open top, refrigerated, tank, open rack, gondola and flatrack.
 Most container ships can carry containers of mixed heights and types.